What should I wear?

 How can I help the photographer prepare?

 The photographer will contact you by phone to gather some information about you.
 If a phone call is not possible, the photographer will send you a questionnaire via email to complete and return.
 While some questions may seem personal and irrelevant, you can be certain that each question is being asked to help ensure a successful session.
-Additionally, the photographer will request quick selfies/snapshots of you and your wardrobe selections.

 How should I prepare for my session?